aholmes/gitpitch_async-await-csharp/PITCHME.md

 ContinueWith()

 - Set up your own continuations |
-- Easy way to handle a result immediately after a Task finishes |
+- Useful to transform a Task result |
-	- One place .Result is safe
+- One place .Result is safe |
 	- ContinueWith(t => t.Result);

 +++